-Before you travel to Ghana you must apply for a tourist visa.
+Before you travel to Ghana you must apply for a tourist visa from the Ghana High Commission.
 Once you've completed your application online and sent off your passport, you can expect your passport and visa to be returned to you in 10-14 days.
 The whole process shouldn't take more than 3 weeks, but it's a good idea to start your application as soon as possible.
 However, you won't be able to apply until you have confirmed your arrival and departure dates, so flights come first.